jmackie/elm-smuggle/README.md

 2. Parse `github-dependencies` from the `elm.json`
 3. `git clone` each `github-dependency` to a temporary directory
 4. Checkout each tagged version (>= 1.0.0), `elm-make --docs=docs.json`, and copy to the (global) elm package cache
-5. Update the package registry
+5. Update the package registry (on unix systems this is `~/.elm/0.19.0/package/versions.dat`)

 # Caveats